ME369P/NameError_ROS_TurtleSim/README.md

 This project aims to integrate a basic path planning algorithm to set waypoints and avoid obstacles in the basic ROS TurtleSim package.
 It demonstrates and expands on the basic concepts of ROS and path planning a robot in a simulated environment.

 ## Using the Code:
 Clone this repository into a catkin workspace on your computer and run the .launch files through the terminal depending on which demo you want to run.
 It is also possible to download the source code for ROS TurtleSim from the official GitHub, modify the source code in C++, and use the modified package instead of the preinstalled ROS TurtleSim package.
-To do this, clone the repository to a catkin workspace: https://github.com/ros/ros_tutorials
+This can be useful for changing the turtlesim environment like spawn location and window size.
+To do this, clone the repository to a catkin workspace and make your desired modifications: https://github.com/ros/ros_tutorials

 Our demos include: